nismanbar/NitzanimFinalProject/README.md

 # NitzanimFinalProject

- to run install all libraries \br run the train_models.py in terminal type streamlit run app.py
+ to run install all libraries
+  run the train_models.py
+  in terminal type streamlit run app.py